 A: No, you do not.
-The public is welcome to use our range for a fee of $20.00/hour or $35.00/hour for two shooters on the same lane.
+The public is welcome to use our range for a fee of $22.00/hour (Monday - Friday), or $24.00/hour (Saturday & Sunday).
+An additional shooter may share a lane with you for an additional $15.00.
 We do require an annual range card to access the range.
 This fee is $15.00.

 A: No, you do not.
 However, we ask that you let our Guest Services Desk know when you arrive.
 They will provide you with a new shooter card.
 This card will be presented to our Range Counter who will be able to assign you to a lane that is prepared to assist you in safe firearm handling.

 Q: What calibers can I shoot in the range?